marrink-lab/VisualizationServer/README.md

 * /nvme 12TB of nvme disks (4x 3.2TB in raid0) (should be extremely fast)

 ## How to raise issues
 Each issue is to be raised using the GIT issue tracker at the top of this page.
 Make sure you use an informative title and always start your issue with a short description of what your were doing.
 For proper tracking it is important to flag your issues accordingly using the flag system on the right of the issue page.
 Different flags could be (bug, suggestion, question, etc.), adding the error message and a reproduction method is extremely useful for resolving the issue efficiently.
+Please do a quick scan through the issues to see if an issue similar to yours has been raised already, if so, add your issue as a comment to the already existing one.

 ## Current machine specifications
 * 2x Intel Xeon Gold 6148 2.4GHz, 20C/40T, 10.4GT/s 2UPI, 27M Cache, Turbo, HT (150W) DDR4-2666